greenmap/ogm-archived/trunk/sites/all/modules/patched/README.txt

     http://drupal.org/node/356348

 primary_term module:

-  - use primary term as default value during preview and edit when available http://drupal.org/node/343267
+  - (PATCH ADDED TO MODULE AND NO LONGER NECESSARY) use primary term as default value during preview and edit when available http://drupal.org/node/343267
-  - views primary term field should only show one term http://drupal.org/node/160382
+  - (PATCH ADDED TO MODULE AND NO LONGER NECESSARY) views primary term field should only show one term http://drupal.org/node/160382

 location module: